Emergency Advance Grant: Everything You Need to Know

 Another complaint thus far is that some business owners aren’t getting approved for $10,000, instead being told that the approved amount is contingent upon their number of employees.
 Therefore, businesses with less than 10 employees may receive significantly less funding than they expected and need to keep their business afloat.

 6. What Are the Other Financing Options Offered Through The CARES Act?

 In addition to the grant, small business owners can pursue the Paycheck Protection Program (PPP), Economic Injury Disaster Loan (EIDL), The Small Business Debt Relief Program, and SBA Express Loans.
-To learn more about these options, check out our full guide here.
+To learn more about these options, check out our full COVID-19 Cares Act Guide.